MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SHOULD NOT include these hints, because they are unlikely to convey any performance benefit.

+## "mandatory" {#mandatory}

+In a ServiceForm RR, a SvcParamKey is considered "mandatory" if the RR will not function correctly for clients that ignore this SvcParamKey.
+Each SVCB protocol mapping SHOULD specify a set of keys that are "automatically mandatory", i.e. mandatory if they are present in an RR.
+The SvcParamKey "mandatory" is used to indicate any mandatory keys for this RR, in addition to any automatically mandatory keys that are present.

+A ServiceForm RR is considered "compatible" with a client if the client implements support for all its mandatory keys.
+If the SVCB RRSet contains no compatible RRs, the client will generally act as if the RRSet is empty.

+In presentation format, "mandatory" contains a list of one or more valid SvcParamKeys, either by their registered name or in the unknown-key format ({{svcfieldvalue}}).
+Keys MAY appear in any order, but MUST NOT appear more than once.
+Any listed keys MUST also appear in the SvcFieldValue.
+For example, the following is a valid SvcFieldValue:

+    echconfig=... key65333=ex1 key65444=ex2 mandatory=key65444,echconfig

+In wire format, the keys are represented by their numeric values in network byte order, concatenated in ascending order.

+This SvcParamKey is always automatically mandatory, and MUST NOT appear in its own value list.
+Other automatically mandatory keys SHOULD NOT appear in the list either.
+(Including them wastes space and otherwise has no effect.)

 # Using SVCB with HTTPS and HTTP {#https}